cdapio/coopr-provisioner/lib/provisioner/worker/plugins/automators/chef_solo_automator/resources/cookbooks/java/README.md

 ### windows

-Because there is no easy way to pull the java msi off oracle's site, this recipe requires you to host it internally on your own http repo.
+Because as of 26 March 2012 you can no longer directly download the JDK msi from Oracle's website without using a special cookie.
+This recipe requires you to set `node['java']['oracle']['accept_oracle_download_terms']` to true or host it internally on your own http repo or s3 bucket.

 **IMPORTANT NOTE**